 Université Laval—famous for its successful Rouge et Or football team—is a large, research-intensive institution located in the Quebec City suburb of Sainte-Foy.
 At Laval, says rector Denis Brière, “knowledge, creativity and innovation are part of everyday life.”
 Three federal centres of excellence—in photonics, geomatics and Arctic climate change—are hosted here, as well as the Centre for Northern Studies.
 Laval’s law school and faculty of social sciences have produced some of Canada’s leading politicians, including former prime ministers Louis St. Laurent, Brian Mulroney and Jean Chrétien, as well as former Quebec premier Lucien Bouchard.
-Entrepreneuriat Laval, which helps students create personalized business plans, has contributed to the creation of more than 600 companies and 1,200 jobs.
-The student body is diverse, with international students from 100 countries, as well as non-francophones polishing their French-language skills at the École des langues vivantes.
+Entrepreneuriat Laval, which helps students create personalized business plans, has contributed to the creation of more than 700 companies and 1,400 jobs.
+The student body is diverse, with approximately 6,600 international students from 100 countries, as well as non-francophones polishing their French-language skills at the École des langues vivantes.
 Meanwhile, the university hosts around 250 student associations.
 Worried about the snowy Quebec winters?
 Most of Laval’s nearly 40 buildings are connected by underground walkways.
-Those who venture outside, however, will find Quebec City is one of the most culturally rich spots in Canada, known for its Winter Carnival and the historic Plains of Abraham.
+Those who venture outside, however, will find Quebec City is one of the most culturally rich spots in Canada, known for its vibrant Winter Carnival and the historic Plains of Abraham.